tfrojd/airplane_grafbase/README.md

 ## Introduction

 This is an example on how to send output from an [Airplane](https://airplane.dev/) task to [Grafbase](https://grafbase.com/).
-The published task output is then available as a GraphQL API that could be consumed by a webapp or used in an Airplane view.
+The published task output is then available as a GraphQL API that could be consumed by a webapp or used in Airplane.

 ## Workflow overview